grdw/grdw/_posts/2022-09-12-project-euler-61-cyclical-figurate-numbers.md

 The solution ends up being 28684, which is the correct answer!

-It resolves in 0.05 seconds which is fast enough for me.
+It resolves in 0.05 seconds, which is fast enough for me.